Healthy Homes Assessment Haywards

 Healthy homes are important

-One in three households rent in New Zealand and Haywards, and research shows us that these rental homes are likely to be colder, older and have less effective heating and tend to be of poorer standard than those owned by owners.
+One in three households rent the property in New Zealand and Haywards, and research has shown that these rental homes are likely to be colder, older and are not as efficient heating, and generally are of lower quality than houses that are owned by the owner.

-Damp, mouldy and cold homes are associated with negative health outcomes, particularly illnesses like colds, influenza, asthma, and cardiovascular conditions.
-Additionally, those who reported four or more key home quality issues often suffer from less satisfaction in their lives and lower psychological well-being.
+Moldy, damp and cold houses are linked to negative well-being outcomes, especially for ailments like colds and influenza, asthma, and heart diseases.
+Additionally, those who experience at least four major home quality issues often suffer from less satisfaction in their lives and lower well-being.

-The improvement in the quality of Haywards rental property will allow tenants to enjoy improved mental and physical health and reduce the interruption to learning, work and daily life because of illness.
-Your investment will also be better safeguarded from mildew, mould and damp , which means less costs of maintenance over the long term.
+Improve the quality of Haywards rental property can allow tenants to experience better mental and physical health and minimise the interruption to learning, work and living because of health issues.
+Your investment is also better secured from mildew, mould and damp damage, meaning lower costs for maintenance in the long-term.

-The Healthy Homes Standards are a set of specific and minimal requirements for heating, insulation Ventilation and Ventilation and Drainage, as well Draught Stopping on Haywards rental properties.
+The Healthy Homes Standard is a set of specific and minimal requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught stopping in Haywards rental properties.

-Contact us now to discuss the Haywards Healthy Home assessment on your rental property today.
+Contact us now to discuss receiving a Haywards Healthy Home assessment on your rental property today.

 healthy homes assessment compliance